 Rather than mincing the duck meat and then frying, as you would do with a normal beef burger, I slow cooked the duck legs and then shredded them before turning then into patties.
 This keeps the duck burger nice and juicy – no one likes a dry burger!
 They are slow cooked in spices and sauces to have that classical Chinese flavour.
 I used duck legs rather than breast as you can slow cook them and they have a much deeper, gamier flavour.
 A sprinkle of panko breadcrumbs on top of the patties to give that extra bit of crunch.

-Yes, this does take longer to make than a traditional beef burger but I promise that this is truly worth a little bit more effort.
+Yes, a shredded duck burger does take longer to make than a traditional beef burger but I promise that this is truly worth a little bit more effort.
 It takes around 3 hours to make, but remember, a lot of that is slow cooking the duck legs – hardly tricky stuff here!
 Don’t skip any refrigerator time when setting the patties as this will help them firm up.
 They are quite fragile so work slowly and take your time for the best results.

 - 4 duck legs